ClojureBridge/curriculum/outline/simple_values2.md

 There is another value like a boolean in some ways, but different.
 This value is `nil`, and it means no value at all.
 You will not often use this value yourself, but you may encounter it in other people's code.

-### Keywords

-Keywords are the strangest of the basic value types, because they don't have a real world analog like numbers, strings, and booleans do.
-You can think of them as a special type of string, one that's used for labels.
-They are easiest to understand when we cover maps later, as they are most commonly used as keys in maps.

 ### EXERCISE: Store the name of your hometown